Chipdelmal/MGDrivE_Webinar/README.md

     mgdrive_webinar:dev
 ```

-And now follow the following link on your web-browser:
+And now follow the following link on your web-browser (type `mgdrive` as username and `webinar` as password):

 ```bash
 http://localhost:8787